kserve/kserve/docs/samples/bentoml/README.md

 ### Build API model server using BentoML

 The following code defines a BentoML prediction service that requires a `scikit-learn` model, and asks BentoML to figure out the required PyPI pip packages automatically.
-It also defined an API, which is the entry point for accessing this prediction service.
+It also defines an API, which is the entry point for accessing this prediction service.
 And the API is expecting a `pandas.DataFrame` object as its input data.